HarperDB/documentation/docs/developers/components/README.md

 > See the complete [Global APIs](../../technical-details/reference/globals.md) documentation for more information.

 A key aspect to components are their extensibility; components can be built on other components.
-For example, a [Harper Application]() is a component that uses many other components.
-The [application template]() demonstrates many of Harper's internal components such as [rest](#rest) (for automatic REST endpoint generation), [graphqlSchema](#graphqlschema) (for table schema definitions), and many more.
+For example, a [Harper Application](../applications/README.md) is a component that uses many other components.
+The [application template](https://github.com/HarperDB/application-template) demonstrates many of Harper's internal components such as [rest](#rest) (for automatic REST endpoint generation), [graphqlSchema](#graphqlschema) (for table schema definitions), and many more.

 The technical definition of a Harper component is fairly loose.
 In the absolute, simplest form, a component is any JavaScript module that is compatible with the [default component configuration](#default-component-configuration).
 For example, a module with a singular `resources.js` file is technically a valid component.

 Harper provides many features as _internal components_, these can be used directly without installing any other dependencies.

 Other features are provided by _custom components_.
-These can be npm packages such as [@harperdb/nextjs]() and [@harperdb/apollo]() (which are maintained by Harper), or something maintained by the community.
+These can be npm packages such as [@harperdb/nextjs](https://github.com/HarperDB/nextjs) and [@harperdb/apollo](https://github.com/HarperDB/apollo) (which are maintained by Harper), or something maintained by the community.
 Custom components follow the same configuration rules and use the same APIs that Harper's internal components do.
 The only difference is that they must be apart of the component's dependencies.

-> Documentation is available for all [internal](#internal-components) and [external](#external-components) Harper components.
+> Documentation is available for all [internal](#internal-components) and [custom](#custom-components) Harper components.

 <!-- TODO: add a callout to a list of third-party components here.
 Maybe also a link to something like an awesome-harper for community things? -->